How to find a counsellor

 Search by location

-To search for professionals in your area, enter your full postcode.
+To search for therapists in your area, select ‘In person’ and enter your full postcode.
 You can then use the distance filter to increase the search area, depending on how far you are able to travel.

 Search by topic